-The amendments to the TA from December 2011 provide that takeovers can also be launched for preferred shares and that pricing rules apply accordingly.
+Takeovers could also be launched for preferred shares and the pricing rules apply accordingly.
 However, there is no obligation to purchase preferred shares or other classes of target securities under the TA.
 Such obligations should be investigated in the corporate documents of the target.